SrujanGowda-10/SrujanGowda-10/README.md

 # Hello, I'm Srujan 👋

 ## 👨‍💻 About Me
-I'm a BigQuery SQL Developer passionate about data and aspiring to become a full-fledged Data Engineer.
 Currently exploring the exciting worlds of ETL processes and cloud services.

 ## 🛠 Skills
 - **SQL**: Proficient in writing complex queries and creating views in BigQuery